json-schema-org/json-schema-spec/proposals/vocabularies.md

 }
 ```

+Whereas in the current specification, a dialect is merely the set of keywords
-A dialect is the set of vocabularies listed by a meta-schema.
-It is ephemeral
+used by a schema, with this proposal a dialect is defined by the set of
-and carries no identifier.
+vocabularies listed by a meta-schema.
+It is ephemeral and carries no identifier.

 _**NOTE** It is possible for two meta-schemas, which would have different `$id`
 values, to share a common dialect if they both declare the same set of